12 Home Improvement Ideas for Beginning DIYers

 Whether from a fallen branch, a pair of over-eager paws, or simple wear and tear, sooner or later most window screens will require a repair.
 It’s possible to patch a small tear, but you can also replace an entire screen.
 This is a great beginner DIY home improvement that will help keep insects out of your home and make your windows or screen doors more attractive.

 Why it’s a great starter project: Removing the window screen will help familiarize you with the mechanics of your windows.
 And this will come in handy down the road, when it’s time to do some maintenance on the windows themselves.

 What it gives you an excuse to buy: The materials for this repair are inexpensive and will last for more than one window, which means you’ll have them on hand the next time a screen is damaged.
-A roll of replacement screening and the rubber spline that holds it in place are easy to find at a home improvement store.
-And a spline roller makes the replacement quick and easy.
-It’s also possible to secure the spline without using a roller.
 Often a flat screwdriver or old credit card can pop the spline into place.
-But the spline roller makes things go smoother and decreases the risk of damaging the spline during installation.
+But a spline roller makes things go smoother and decreases the risk of damaging the spline during installation.
 And a spline roller lasts forever!

 Why it’s a great starter project: Door repair involves working with a number of different carpentry skills, from planing a door to tweaking the alignment of a strike plate.
 And you’ll learn by doing, without taking on the commitment of a week-long project.